jmuszka/etymomap/README.md

 # EtymoMap
-AI-powered app to explore the etymology of the English language
+AI-powered app to explore the etymology of the English language.

 #### (IN DEVELOPMENT)